aritraghsh09/GaMorNet/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _about_gamornet:

 About GaMorNet
 ==============
-The Galaxy Morphology Network (GaMorNet) is a convolutional neural network which can classify galaxies as being disk-dominated, bulge-dominated or indeterminate based on their bulge to total light ratio.
+The Galaxy Morphology Network (GaMorNet) is a convolutional neural network that can classify galaxies as being disk-dominated, bulge-dominated or indeterminate based on their bulge to total light ratio.
+GaMorNet doesn't need a large amount of training data and can work across different data-sets.
 For more details about GaMorNet's design, how it was trained etc., please refer to :ref:`pub_and_other_data`.

-.. _first_contat:
+.. _first_contact:

 First contact with GaMorNet
 ---------------------------